 If your heating is not working and your home is cold

-Check your programmer to ensure that the mode and times are correct and adjust if necessary.
+Check your programmer (see section on heating controls for information re programmers and thermostats) to ensure that the mode and times are correct and adjust if necessary.
 Check the room thermostat is set to the right setting (around 21°C).
 Check the thermostatic radiator valve is working properly.
 (Note which number it is set on, then turn the top anti-clockwise as far as possible.
 If the radiator does not start to warm up within 5 minutes, turn it clockwise to the original setting.
 If it does warm up, turn it clockwise to just above the original setting.)

 If you have cold or tepid water coming from your hot tap